 Tarvaris Jackson Contract Information:

-Re-signed with the Seahawks in March of 2014.
+Signed with the Seahawks in June of 2015.

 To instantly reveal our fantasy analysis of every player – including Tarvaris Jackson – simply subscribe now.

 Age is determined on September 1st of each season.